First Samsung Galaxy Note 5 rumors hint at crazy 2K or 4K screen

 'No Windows 11'

-"There will be no Windows 11," warned Steve Kleynhans, a research vice-president at analyst firm Gartner who monitors Microsoft.
+The company said it had yet to decide on what to call the operating system beyond Windows 10."There will be no Windows 11," warned Steve Kleynhans, a research vice-president at analyst firm Gartner who monitors Microsoft.

 He said Microsoft had in the past deliberately avoided using the name "Windows 9" and instead chose Windows 10 as a way to signify a break with a past which involved successive stand-alone versions of the operating system.